 When the Romans invaded in 197 BC they brought with them typical foods of their culture such as pasta and sauces.
 Arab traders brought spices such as cumin, cinnamon, cloves and allspice.
-Hummus is the Arab word for “chickpea” And later, when the Ottoman Turks invaded, they introduced coffee and a variety of sweets like halva, lokoumia, and baklava.
+Hummus is the Arab word for “chickpea” And later, when the Ottoman Turks invaded, they introduced coffee, saganaki pots and a variety of sweets like halva, lokoumia, and baklava.
 Potatoes and tomatoes came from the New World about 500 years ago.

 Greek food not only tells the story of the country’s past, it is also part of the present, inspiring cuisine from other parts of the world.
 Greek food (the Mediterranean diet) is said to be the healthiest way of eating.
 It is known that the people of the island of Icaria live longer than anyone else and it has a lot to do with their healthy life-styles and diet.